 - rescue service

-Within the Berlin fire department’s area of responsibility also lie three works fire departments and three company fire services.
+Within the Berlin fire department’s area of responsibility also lie two works fire departments and four company fire services.
 These private fire departments are in close contact with the Berlin fire department and are, with the exception of company fire services, alerted in special circumstances.